Simon Hussey: Biography

 Simon Cyril Hussey, was born on 7 July 1960 in Lismore – a town 170 km west of Melbourne and grew up in Mount Eliza.
 During the 1980s and 1990s Hussey was a Supreme Court legal reporter recording and transcribing criminal and civil court cases when not working in the music industry on a full-time basis.
 In the early 1980s he was the record producer on a single for Lisa Bade, which included Mark Greig (ex-Runners) on guitar.

 Cats Under Pressure were a pop band formed in Melbourne in 1984 with Hussey on guitar, keyboards and backing vocals; Greig on guitar and David Reyne (ex-Australian Crawl) on drums and lead vocals.
-In that year they issued a self-titled extended play on Freestyle Records – the label owned by Reyne's former band mates from Australian Crawl.
+In that year they issued a self-titled extended play on Freestyle Records – the label owned by Reyne's former bandmates from Australian Crawl.
 It was produced by David Reyne's older brother, James, Australian Crawl's lead singer.
 Cats Under Pressure followed with a single, "Let Me Be", which was co-written by Hussey with David.

 In 1985, Greig joined the Australian Crawl demo and recording sessions for their fourth studio album, Between a Rock and a Hard Place, and Hussey co-wrote four of the album's tracks with lead singer, James Reyne.
 Meanwhile, Cats Under Pressure recorded another single, "On Again Off Again", in September, which was issued later that year.
 Greig remained with Australian Crawl until they disbanded in 1986.